puspjoshi/nepal-address-dropdown/readme.md

 # 🇳🇵 Nepal Address Database

-A **complete Nepal address database** with Provinces, Cities/Municipalities, and Zones/Wards/Areas.
+A **complete Nepal address database** with Provinces, Cities, and Zones/Areas.
 Built for **eCommerce systems, logistics apps, and service platforms** with **Daraz-like cascading dropdowns** for address selection.

 please add if any address misses and push your commit in new branch.